 - All patients must be able to follow the instructions for using Revlimid and for using effective birth control methods if they are sexually active.

 - Revlimid may cause an increased risk of blood clots in the veins and lungs.
 Call your doctor right away if you experience shortness of breath; chest pain; or pain, redness, tenderness, or swelling in the arms or legs.

 - Revlimid often lowers the number of white blood cells and platelets in the blood.
 Call your doctor right away if you experience unusual bleeding or bruising, fever, chills, or sore throat.

-- Blood counts should be checked each week for the first 8 weeks after starting Revlimid and at least once per month thereafter.
+- Complete blood counts will be done often while you are taking Revlimid.
+Talk with your doctor.
 If low blood counts develop, it may be necessary to lower the dose or stop treatment.
 Sometimes blood transfusions and treatment with other medicines may be necessary.
 Keep all doctor and lab appointments while using Revlimid.

 Revlimid is used for:

 Treating anemia in patients who have certain types of myelodysplastic syndrome (MDS).
-It is also used along with dexamethasone to treat a certain type of cancer (multiple myeloma) in certain patients.
+It is also used along with dexamethasone to treat multiple myeloma (MM) in certain patients.
+It is also used to treat mantle cell lymphoma (MCL) in certain patients.
 It may also be used for other conditions as determined by your doctor.